-During election periods, this will usually mean principals should continue to accept all reasonable requests for visits, unless there is an operational reason not to.
+During election or referendum periods, this will usually mean principals should continue to accept all reasonable requests for visits, unless there is an operational reason not to.
 Where there is an operational reason why a visit cannot be accommodated on a specific date or time (for example, because of examinations, school holidays or a swimming carnival), principals are encouraged to discuss an alternative suitable time with the MP or candidate.

 During the caretaker period, invitations to school organised events might occur at reduced levels.
 If a local MP or candidate is invited to a school organised event or requests an invitation, it would be appropriate for other local candidates to be given the opportunity to attend in addition to any government representatives.
 However, MPs and candidates should not be given the opportunity to use such events to campaign for the election, make election commitments or refer to any matters relating to the election.